Welcome to the information page for the Collective Leadership Supervisor Training!

-A three-day course to deepen the supervisory practices that support job performance and growth for employees impacted by the criminal justice system.
-Supervisors will strengthen their own capacity to convey workplace expectations and performance feedback, along with enhancing the employees’ capacity for initiative and leadership.
-The course is offered over a four-week period to allow time for practice and reflection between training days.
+The Collective Leadership Supervisor Training is a 21-hour course to deepen the supervisory practices that support job performance and growth for employees, including employees impacted by the criminal justice system.
+Supervisors will strengthen their own capacity to convey workplace expectations and performance feedback and enhance the supervisees’ capacity for initiative and leadership.
+The course is offered over several weeks to allow time for practice and reflection between modules.

-This training was developed by the Institute in partnership with advisors including employers and people with lived experience in the criminal justice system currently working in human services.
+The Institute developed this training in partnership with many advisors, including employers and people with lived experience in the criminal legal system currently working in human services.

-The Institute gratefully acknowledges support for the Collective Leadership Supervisor Training from the NYC Mayor’s Office of Criminal Justice.
+The Institute gratefully acknowledges support for the development of the Collective Leadership Supervisor Training from the NYC Mayor’s Office of Criminal Justice.

 Skills development for supervisors: